MicrosoftDocs/dynamics-365-fraud-protection/content/faq/compliance-faq.md

 Please note that Microsoft employees, including Microsoft-approved subcontractors, may access Customer Data with the permission of the Customer for the purposes of providing Online Services or Professional Services.
 Data related to a transaction is deidentified and aggregated prior to transmission into the fraud network.
 Microsoft employees may access aggregated data related to a transaction in the fraud network for the purposes of improving the Online Services.

+#### Does Fraud Protection use cookies in device fingerprinting?

+Yes, the purpose of using cookies for DFP is to collect information for devices, but not for a particular individual.
+If you wish to opt out of using cookies you can, but it would degrade the device fingerprinting.

 ## Additional resources